What You'll Find On This Page

 The fastest way to travel from Split to Dubrovnik is by plane.
 The flight time is around 40 minutes.
 Croatia Airlines operates direct flights from Split to Dubrovnik.
 Check their website for detailed information about their schedules.

 Also, note that there are no direct flights from Dubrovnik to Split—that would require a stopover in Zagreb.
 Therefore, If you need to get from Dubrovnik to Split the fastest option is to use a private transfer.

-Catching the Split to Dubrovnik Ferry
+Catching The Split To Dubrovnik Ferry

 You might have assumed that catching the Dubrovnik to Split ferry, a region well-known for its beautiful islands, is easy.
-Unfortunately, there is no direct service so if time is on your side and you would like to travel from Split to Dubrovnik by ferry it’s just under a 5-hour journey with 4 stops along the way.
+Unfortunately, there is no direct service so if time is on your side and you would like to travel from Split to Dubrovnik by ferry it’s just under a 5-hour journey with four stops along the way.

-Check out krilo and Jadrolinja websites for prices and updates on the ferries from Dubrovnik and Split.
+Check out krilo and Jadrolinja websites for the Dubrovnik to Split ferry cost and updates on the Split ferry schedule from Dubrovnik.